 “Our teams in Europe and the U.S. are working closely together to capitalize on our global capabilities to further offset this earnings pressure and maintain quality and service levels for our strategic customers.
 We are leveraging Lamb Weston’s global manufacturing footprint by stressing U.S. production capacity to support Lamb Weston/Meijer’s customers in Europe and other markets as needed.”

-Second-quarter net income rose to $119 million, equal to 74c per share on the common stock, from $76.6 million, equal to 52c per share the year prior.
+Second-quarter net income rose to $119 million, equal to 74c per share on the common stock, up from $76.6 million, or 52c per share, the year prior.

 Sales rose 11% to $911.4 million compared to the same period of the previous year.

-In Lamb Weston’s Global business unit, which includes the top 100 U.S.-based restaurant chains, sales rose 13% to $470 million during the quarter.
+In Lamb Weston’s Global business unit, which sells to top 100 U.S.-based restaurant chains, sales rose 13% to $470 million during the quarter.
 Volume rose 6% and included the benefit of several limited time offerings.

 In the Foodservice segment, which includes North American food service distributors and restaurant chains outside the top 100, sales rose 3% to $279.7 million.
 Volume fell 2% due to the loss of some lower margin volume, according to the company.

 In Retail, sales rose 21% to $123.9 million during the quarter.
 Volume increased 16% on gains in distribution for the company’s Grown in Idaho product line.

 For the first six months of fiscal 2019, Lamb Weston net income rose to $226.8 million, equal to $1.47 per share, from $160 million, equal to $1.08 per share, the year prior.